-MP1.224 Clay and chalk are also extracted in Norfolk.
+MP1.22 Clay and chalk are also extracted in Norfolk.
 However, the resource for these minerals is considered to be abundant in Norfolk relative to the demand.

-MP1.232 There is no national policy requirement to maintain a landbank for clay or chalk and therefore it is considered that there is no need to allocate additional sites for these minerals over the plan period.
+MP1.23 There is no national policy requirement to maintain a landbank for clay or chalk and therefore it is considered that there is no need to allocate additional sites for these minerals over the plan period.
 Any planning applications that may come forward for clay or chalk extraction would be determined on their merits in accordance with the relevant policies in the plan including MW1 (DM criteria), MW2 (transport), MW3 (climate change), MW4 (The Brecks), MW5 (agricultural soils), MP6 (cumulative impacts), MP7 (restoration), MP8 (aftercare).
-Any planning applications coming forward for clay or chalk extraction will be considered on their merits.

-MP1.243 The NPPF states that Local Plans should not identify new sites or extensions to existing sites for peat extraction.
+MP1.24 The NPPF states that Local Plans should not identify new sites or extensions to existing sites for peat extraction.